isabella232/detail/README.md

 #### Extract

 Extraction scripts are located in the [extract](https://github.com/alice-si/detail/tree/master/data/extract) folder.
-They are responsible for uploading the local file to the decentralised storage, attaching semantic tags, cryptographically signing the content and covering all of the network fees.
+They are responsible for uploading the local file to the decentralised storage, attaching semantic tags, cryptographically signing the content and covering all the network fees.

 #### Transform

+Data transfomation scripts are located in the [transform](https://github.com/alice-si/detail/tree/master/data/transform) folder.
+They process the raw data, aggregate values, perform calculations and package the results into hierarchical data structures.
+The core executor [module](https://github.com/alice-si/detail/tree/master/data/transform/process.js) loads the data from the decentralised storage and applies the processing logic from selected transformation scripts.
+The project currently contains two transformation scripts:

+1. [ins-csv-transformer](https://github.com/alice-si/detail/blob/master/data/transform/ict-csv-transformer.js) - process data about students attendance by aggregating lessons locations and dates.

+2. [ict-csv-transformer](https://github.com/alice-si/detail/blob/master/data/transform/ict-csv-transformer.js) - process data about students skills by aggregating lessons locations and skills categories.
+The script needs to traverse the object hierarchy two times (top-bottom and bottom-top) to first organised the data and then to propagate the calculation of average statistics.

+#### Load

+Data loading scripts are located in the [load](https://github.com/alice-si/detail/tree/master/data/load) folder.
+They are responsible for loading the content form the decentralised storage.

+#### Source

+This folder contains raw datasets that could be uploaded to the decentralised storage, processed and linked to the visualisation UI.

 ### Frontend - data visualisation

+The code is implemented using the Vue framework and located in the [src](https://github.com/alice-si/detail/tree/master/data/load).
+The data visualisation is based on the chart.js library.

 #### Project setup